How Near-Infrared Therapy Works for Dogs

 How to Use NIR Therapy at Home

 The practical application of NIR therapy at home requires attention to a few key variables: wavelength, power density (irradiance), treatment duration, and frequency.
+For a step-by-step protocol covering device selection, dosimetry calculations, and treatment zone positioning, see the red light therapy for dogs at home guide.

 Wavelength selection: Effective photobiomodulation requires wavelengths in the range of 800 to 1100 nm.
 Devices operating outside this range (including many consumer “red light” devices operating at 630 to 660 nm) have less tissue penetration and reduced mitochondrial impact, particularly for deeper structures like hip joints.